typescript-cheatsheets/react/docs/basic/getting-started/hooks.md

   useEffect(() => {
     // Note that ref.current may be null.
 This is expected, because you may
-    // conditionally render the ref-ed element, or you may forgot to assign it if (!divRef.current) throw Error("divRef is not assigned");
+    // conditionally render the ref-ed element, or you may forget to assign it if (!divRef.current) throw Error("divRef is not assigned");

     // Now divRef.current is sure to be HTMLDivElement